|

 in 1990, Rescue

-Rangers, my personal favorite game
+Rangers, one of my personal favorites,

 had gamers going through platforming levels

-cooperatively as Chip or Dale.
+cooperatively as Chip and Dale.

 Fun